GeoStat-Framework/GSTools/README.md

 </p>

-## Estimating and fitting variograms
+## Estimating and Fitting Variograms

 The spatial structure of a field can be analyzed with the variogram, which contains the same information as the covariance function.